All Episodes

 I haven't seen the latest.

-What is it, uh Linda?
+What is it, Linda?

 You can say it on air.

-No, it's at a 886 up as the Dell Jones Now's deck is up uh 331.
+Now it's at 886 up as the Dell Jones NOW's deck is up 331.

-And I just think that's gonna happen, and it's a matter of how quickly those deals get done.
+And it's a matter of how quickly those deals get done.

-I know that there have been conversations with numerous of these countries, and I would expect that probably we'll hear things sooner than later.
+and I would expect that probably we'll hear things sooner than later.

 Sean Hannity is on.

-All right, 25 to the top of the hour, 800 941 Sean, our number if you want to be a part of the program.
+All right, 25 to the top of the hour, 800-941-Sean, our number, if you want to be a part of the program.

 Look, I'm just into health, wellness, nutrition, fitness more than I've ever been.